JWH709/Buffoon-Builder/Notes/NOTES.md

 - Make changes to image cropper, look into mobile changes.
 - Set the image uploader to only accept images that meet the basic crop dimensions or images that are below 1001x1001.
 Right now I have an alert set that specifies the user that the upload didn't work.
 I should add some sort of animation to the cropper appearing, and make the alert a bit more interesting.
 - Made mark up for mobile layout.
 Going to submit it for feedback, then start working on it.

+## July 25th:

+ - busy

+## July 26th:

+- Begin writing code that changes the returned elements based on the size of the screen.
+- Basic layout is complete, however, I still need to add media queries for individual components.
+The big fish to fry right now is changing between the lists and tabs without losing info.
+If I set the props for the type of the building list that's being displayed, the blocks will carry over when I change those types, however, when I use conditional rendering, all data is lost on switch.
+Maybe look into local storage to solve this problem?